Introduction to Agile Model

 - Sprint planning

 For a sprint planning stage, a sprint plan meeting is held every day or a week as per requirement and development plans using user stories.
-This is followed by a project retrospective Meeting.
-After the implementation stage along with daily scrum, a sprint review meeting is held.
-The scrum team consists of stakeholders, scrum master, project owner, and Scrum team members.
+A project retrospective Meeting follows this.
+After the implementation stage, along with daily scrum, a sprint review meeting is held.
+The scrum team consists of stakeholders, scrum masters, project owners, and Scrum team members.

 - To do